 Father Michael is the founder of Bondeko Centre.
 He is a Congolese Priest who lived in Kampala for many years and was resettled in Canada in 2014.

-Sam supports Thierry, the Bondeko director, in the day-to-day management of Bondeko Centre and the long-term vision.
-He was the founder of the Bondeko bakery.
+Willy supports Paul, the Bondeko director, in the day-to-day management of Bondeko Centre and the long-term vision.
+He is an architect from the DRC.

 Aimee is a statistician from the DRC.
 In addition to acting as Bondeko treasurer, she is the founder and leader of the Bondeko Women of Hope Micro-Savings Group and an interpreter for the US Resettlement Agency.